Rise in coronavirus cases brings new concerns in Alabama

 “The virus is real.
 It’s real.
-If they don’t know it’s real, they can come and walk with me to the cemetery,” Boyd said of the skeptics.
+If they don’t know it’s real, they can come and walk with me to the cemetery,” said Boyd, the owner of a Montgomery car lot.

 Alabama and much of the Deep South are seeing a spike in coronavirus cases as some have stopped heeding warnings of the virus, alarming public health officials and people who have lost loved ones because of COVID-19.
 Over the past two weeks, Alabama had the second highest number of new cases per capita in the nation.
 South Carolina was fourth.
 Louisiana and Mississippi were also in the top 10.